 Demonstrate competence in, and knowledge of, a variety of movement forms, motor skills, physical fitness components, and principles in order to engage in purposeful and health-promoting physical activity, including sports and games.

-Physical Activity and Fitness [PK.4.PF]
+Physical Activity and Fitness [2.4.PF]

-Demonstrate developmentally appropriate locomotor movements (i.e., hop, gallop, jog, slide, skip and run) and movement concepts (e.g., traveling in various pathways, showing differentiation of speed) in a variety of situations (e.g., incorporated in a dance or rhythm activity, applied during a game or activity).
+Demonstrate developmentally- appropriate locomotor movements (e.g., hop, gallop, jog, slide, skip, roll, and run) and movement concepts (e.g., traveling in various pathways, showing differentiation of speed) in dynamic environments (e.g., incorporated in a dance or rhythm activity, applied during a game or activity).
+[PE]

 Demonstrate different levels (low, middle and high), a variety of relationships with objects (e.g., over, under, around, through), and ability to vary speed and force while traveling.
+[PE]

 Demonstrate the ability to engage in rhythmic movement activities (e.g., move in self-space and general space in response to designated beats or rhythms, drumball, dance).
+[PE]

-Demonstrate developmentallyappropriate jumping and landing (i.e., using a variety of one- and two-foot take-offs and landings, and jump roping skills).
+Demonstrate developmentally-appropriate jumping and landing (i.e., using a variety of one- and two-foot take-offs and landings, and jump roping skills).
+[PE]

 Demonstrate stability skills by maintaining balance and transferring weight (one body part to another) on different bases of support and combining levels and shapes.
+[PE]

-Demonstrate developmentally appropriate twisting, curling, bending, stretching and rolling actions.
+Demonstrate developmentally appropriate stationary body actions in non-dynamic environments.
+[PE]

-Demonstrate developmentallyappropriate manipulative skills (i.e., underhand and overhand throwing, catching, dribbling with hands and feet, volleying, striking, and kicking).
+Demonstrate developmentally-appropriate manipulative skills in varying environments (i.e., underhand and overhand throwing in a non-dynamic environment, catching, dribbling with hands and feet, bouncing a ball, volleying, striking, rolling a ball in non-dynamic or dynamic environments, and kicking).
+[PE]

 Practice 5: Self-awareness and Analyzing Influences.